launchcodedev/app-config/README.md

 ![Latest Version](https://img.shields.io/badge/version-0.3.13-orange.svg)
 ![Code Coverage](https://img.shields.io/badge/coverage-92%25-green.svg)

-Opionated and simple configuration loader for node.
+Simple configuration loader for node.
 Comes with strong typing, schema validation, many supported file formats, secrets, environment variables, and more.

 Why yet-another-config-package?
 We want strong typing and strict validation of our configurations, for confidence in development and production.
 We also want the